 2. Photos: Pictures will be taken from the start stake to aid in relocation of plots and to track vegetation changes in the transect location over time.
-Photo 1: from start to end stake (azimuth of transect), Photo 2: ground photo with Daubenmire frame placed with start stake centered in middle, Photo 3: from end to start stake (back azimuth of transect), Photo 4: ground photo with Daubenmire frame placed with end stake centered in middle, Photo 5 through n: ground photos of each clump of Spalding's catchfly plants (Spalding's catchfly will be planted in clumps of 5 along monitoring transect).
+Photo 1: from start to end stake (azimuth, Figure 1), Photo 2: ground photo with Daubenmire frame placed with start stake centered in middle (Figure 2), Photo 3: from end to start stake, Photo 4: ground photo with Daubenmire frame placed with end stake centered in middle, Photo 5 through n: ground photos clump plantings (Figures 3 and 4, Spalding's catchfly will be planted in clumps of 5 along monitoring transect).
+Clump photos to be taken as needed.

-Photo 1 example: Transect start to end stake with measuring tape in place
+Figure 1.
+Photo 1 example: transect start to end stake with measuring tape in place.

-Photo 2 example: Ground photo at start stake
+Figure 2.
+Photo 2 example: Ground photo at start stake.

-Spalding's catchfly clump plantings on planting day
+Figure 3.
+Photo 5-n photo example: Spalding's catchfly clump plantings on planting day.

-3. Photo labeling: In the field, be sure to note photo number associated with each photo on data sheet to enable photo labeling in the office.
+3. Photos: In the field, be sure to note photo number associated with each photo on data sheet to enable photo labeling in the office.
 For the ground photos, adjust camera height so that the plot frame fills up the view window of the camera as much as possible.
-Label photos with computer labeling software (Ex.
+Label photos with computer labeling software (ex.
 Snagit) during data entry process.

 4. Planting: Plant Spalding's catchfly in clumps of 5 in a star pattern.
 All 5 plants within the clumps should be of the same size pot.
-Twenty percent of the Spalding's catchfly planted in an area (or a minimum of 20 plants) will be monitored at each planting location.
+Twenty percent of Spalding's catchfly planted in an area (or a minimum of 20 plants) will be monitored at each planting location.
 For example, if 100 plants are planted, monitor a minimum of 20 plants (or 4 clumps of 5).
 Before planting, lay out transect and measuring tape and drill holes for plants to be monitored with the tape in place.
 The plants should be planted in a star pattern with the center plant directly on the transect line (or as close as possible) and the remaining 4 plants approximately 12 inches above/below and right/left of the tape (see diagram and photo below).
 The driller should carefully select the individual planting locations in existing bare areas when possible, in the effort to limit disturbance to the existing desirable vegetation.
-Additional planting details may be found in the Latah SWCD Spalding's Catchfly planting protocol (Erhardt 2021).
+Additional planting details may be found in Latah SWCD Spalding's Catchfly planting protocol.